UVVM/UVVM/uvvm_util/doc/rst/funct_cov_pkg_overview.rst

 Defines a percentage of the total coverage to complete.
 This can be used to scale the simulation time without changing the minimum coverage for each bin.
 It must be set at the beginning of the simulation, before sampling any coverage.
 Default is 100.

-It can be set for a single coverpoint/cross or all coverpoints/crosses in the covergroup (simulation).
+It can be set for a single coverpoint/cross or all coverpoints/crosses in the simulation.

 .. code-block::

     -- Set the coverpoint coverage goal to 200% my_coverpoint.set_coverage_goal(200);

-    -- Set the covergroup coverage goal to 150% set_sim_coverage_goal(150);
+    -- Set the simulation coverage goal to 150% set_sim_coverage_goal(150);

-If both coverpoint and covergroup goals are set, they will be multiplied, e.g. coverage goal for my_coverpoint = 200*150/100=300.
+If both coverpoint and simulation goals are set, they will be multiplied, e.g. coverage goal for my_coverpoint = 200*150/100=300.

 **********************************************************************************************************************************
 Coverage weight
 **********************************************************************************************************************************
-It specifies the weight of a coverpoint/cross for computing the total coverage of the covergroup.
+It specifies the weight of a coverpoint/cross for computing the total coverage of the simulation.
 It must be set at the beginning of the simulation, before sampling any coverage.
 Default is 1.

 .. code-block::